cedardevs/onestop/docs/developer/quick-tips.md

 With "`kubectl get pods`" the `AGE` column indicates which pod is the relevant pod.
 If you made a code change which triggered a pod to get rebuilt the old pod will still exist while the new pod is being brought up.
 Then the old pod will eventually be listed as TERMINATING.

+Appending the "`-w`" to "`kubectl get pods`" will tail that command and keep a live update.

 ## Making Helm Chart Changes
 When do I need to run OneStop `./helm/updateRelease.sh` script?
 - When `requirements.yaml` file is modified.